 To start the timer, your driver calls WdfTimerStart, passing a "due time".
 The framework starts the timer's clock and calls the EvtTimerFunc callback function when the specified amount of time has elapsed.

 If the driver supplied a periodic time interval when it called WdfTimerCreate, the timer is referred to as a periodic timer.
 A periodic timer's clock continues to run after the initial "due time" has elapsed, and the framework calls the driver's callback function repeatedly, whenever the periodic time interval has elapsed.
+Periodic timers do not start automatically.
+Like non-periodic timers, the driver must still call WdfTimerStart after creating the timer to start it the first time.

 To stop a timer, the driver can call WdfTimerStop.
 Your driver can reuse timers by starting and stopping them repeatedly.